bburns/Lantern/README.md

 click on a room to add its neighboring rooms.
 Note though that you're stuck with a limited number of rooms for now, and the rooms need more repulsion force.

+(Unfortunately, I'm having trouble hosting the files properly on GitHub or rawgit - will keep working on it).

 ## A Graphviz Map

 We can also convert them to a [Graphviz][graphviz] file to get a look at the